Hyperbolic Network Latent Space Model with Learnable Curvature: Simulation Studies

 \subsection{Statistical Inference of the Curvature Parameter $K$}

-The curvature parameter $K$ characterizes how heterogeneous a network is, which can be reflected from its global properties (\Cref{tab:summary_statistics} and \Cref{fig:node_degree_distribution}).
+The curvature parameter $K$ characterizes how heterogeneous a network is, which can be reflected from its global properties as shown in Section 5.1.
 An interesting practical question is how to conduct statistical inference over the curvature parameter.
 We propose a two-step procedure: (1) conduct a likelihood-ratio test to determine whether the latent space geometry is Euclidean ($K=0$) or hyperbolic ($K >0$); and (2) construct a confidence interval for $K$ if the testing result indicates $K>0$.

-\paragraph{Likelihood Ratio Test of $K$} To determine whether the latent space geometry is hyperbolic or Euclidean, we propose a likelihood ratio test for the hypothesis testing problem: $H_0: ~ K = 0 \mbox{ v.s. } H_1: ~ K > 0$, where under $H_0$ the latent space geometry is Euclidean and under $H_1$ it is hyperbolic.
-The test statistic is defined as

-where $L$ is the model likelihood function.
-The numerator in the equation above is the likelihood of the Euclidean model, while the denominator is the maximum likelihood of the Euclidean model and the hyperbolic model.
-By Euclidean model, we refer to the distance latent space model that takes the same form of (\ref{eq:model}) while replacing the hyperbolic distance metric with the Euclidean one of the same dimension.
 Given the challenging nature of deriving the asymptotic distribution of the likelihood ratio test statistic in the context of the complex nonlinear latent space model, we employ a parametric bootstrap method to conduct inference in practice.

-The parametric bootstrap likelihood ratio test operates as the following.
-Initially, we compute the test statistic $\hat \Lambda(A)$ by fitting both the Euclidean and hyperbolic models using the given network data.
-Subsequently, we generate bootstrap network samples $A_1, ..., A_b, ..., A_B$ under the Euclidean model (the model under $H_0$), with the estimated Euclidean latent positions serving as the ``true" parameters.
-For each of the bootstrap network samples $A_b$, we calculate the test statistics $\hat \Lambda(A_b)$ by fitting both Euclidean and hyperbolic models.
-Finally, the $p$-value is reported as the proportion of $\{\hat \Lambda(A_b)\}_{b=1}^B$ that are greater than $\hat \Lambda(A)$, providing a measure of the statistical significance of the observed test statistic.

-We perform an experiment to assess the effectiveness of the proposed testing procedure.
-The experiments are conducted with varying numbers of nodes $n \in \{100, 200, 300, 400, 500\}$, and different values of the curvature parameter $K \in \{0, 0.01, 0.05, 0.1\}$.
-For $K = 0$, the networks are generated under the Euclidean model, representing the null hypothesis model.
-In contrast, for $K \in \{0.01, 0.05, 0.1\}$, the networks are generated under the alternative hypothesis hyperbolic model.
-We set the significance level to be $0.05$ and for each network, $200$ bootstrap samples are simulated.
-The left plot in \Cref{fig:bootstrap} presents the proportion of the $100$ experiments where $H_0$ is rejected for each experimental setting.
-We can see that when $K = 0$, the Type-I error rates are well controlled.
-Under the alternative hypotheses, the proposed test achieves full power as $K$ deviates away from $0$ with increasing $n$.
+Due to space limitations, the procedure and simulation results are presented in the Supplementary Materials.